 Jeff’s fans want to believe: “You didn’t let the terrorists win.”
 He knows differently: “From where I sit, I think they sort of did, they got my legs.”
-What he doesn’t know is that he’s running from the real terrorists – those living inside him; his memories of the bombing and all the feelings he has in its aftermath.
+What he doesn’t know is that he’s running from the real terrorists – those living inside him.
+Those terrorists are his memories of the bombing and all the feelings he has in its aftermath.
 He runs away by tying on a bender, driving a car with his drunken buddy at the pedal, and not showing up for Erin (or his own needs).

-Erin’s pregnant; and Jeff can’t handle it.
+Erin’s pregnant and Jeff can’t handle it.
 He doesn’t know how to manage her needs for him (or a baby’s).
 He’s terrified of “fucking up.”
 The pregnancy; his fear of failing; of not being good enough; of repeating with his baby what was done to him; make him unable to rise to the responsibility.
 They fight.
-She loves him and she’s taken care of him, but he’s walked away from her for last time.
+She loves him and she’s taken care of him, but he’s walked away from her for the last time.
 She walks away from him; leaving him alone to find his way from the car, on his hands and knees, all the way upstairs to his apartment.

 Healing From PTSD